 Introduction This article is part of a series of posts related to calling various relational database systems stored procedures and database functions from Hibernate.
 The reason for writing this down is because there are many peculiarities related to the underlying JDBC driver support and not every JPA or Hibernate feature is supported on every relational database.

-Introduction Whenever you are using a data access framework that auto-generates statements on your behalf, it is mandatory to log all statements to ensure their effectiveness, as well as to assert the possible performance implications.
+Introduction In this article, I’m going to show you the best way to log SQL statements when using either JDBC, JPA, or Hibernate.
+Whenever you are using a data access framework that auto-generates statements on your behalf, it is mandatory to log all statements to ensure their effectiveness, as well as to assert the possible performance implications.